JugalGajjar/RL-From-Scratch/docs/phase-0/05_gymnasium_basics.md

 ## 2. Random Policy Baseline

-Before training a smart agent, it’s important to establish a **baseline** — how well does an untrained, random policy perform?
+Before training a smart agent, it’s important to establish a baseline — how well does an untrained, random policy perform?

-A **policy** $ \pi(a\|s) $ defines how the agent selects actions given the current state.
+A policy $ \pi(a \mid s) $ defines how the agent selects actions given the current state.
 A random policy simply samples actions uniformly from the action space:

 $$
 a_t \sim \text{Uniform}(\mathcal{A})
 $$

-We can then run several episodes to measure the **return** (total reward per episode):
+We can then run several episodes to measure the return (total reward per episode):

 $$
 G = \sum_{t=0}^{T} r_t